-For the subsequent recursive calls in $T_i$, $u_i$ is marked as an open neighbor.
-Since $u_i$ is an open neighbor for the subsequent recursive calls, all the vertices that can be added in the recursive call based on $u_i$ can be also added in these subsequent recursive calls.
+For the subsequent recursive calls in $T_i$, $u_i$ is marked as a permitted neighbor.
+Since $u_i$ is a permitted neighbor for the subsequent recursive calls, all the vertices that can be added in the recursive call based on $u_i$ can also be added in these subsequent recursive calls.
 In other words, the subsequent recursive calls can include at least one more vertex (e.g., $u_{i+1}$) than the recursive call based on $u_i$.
 Hence, it is easy to know that if a recursive call in $T_i$ finds a solution, then all the subsequent recursive calls in $T_i$ can also find a solution.
-This implies that $Enumerate(S, N, F,\ell)$ always terminates with a solution.
 Now, it is sufficient to show that we require at most $k$ calls of $Enumerate(S, N, F,\ell)$ for finding the first solution and spending between two consecutive solutions.
 Inside each call of $Enumerate(S, N, F,\ell)$, exactly one vertex is added to either $S$ or $T$.
 Thus, we can find the first solution or another solution with at most $k$ calls of $Enumerate(S, N, F,\ell)$.